liz-fernandez/Honours_Bioinfo_2024/05-script_Shell.md

 wc -l "$@" | sort -n
 ~~~

-you don't have to puzzle it out --- the comment at the top tells you what it does.
+you don't have to figure it out --- the comment at the top tells you what it does.
 A line or two of documentation like this make it much easier for other people
 (including your future self)
 to re-use your work.